 The first is the token that serves as the key for both locating a dependency value and registering the provider.

-The second is a provider definition object, which we can think of as a recipe for creating the dependency value.
-There are many ways to create dependency values ... and many ways to write a recipe.
+The second is a provider definition object, which you can think of as a recipe for creating the dependency value.
+There are many ways to create dependency values just as there are many ways to write a recipe.

 Alternative class providers

-Occasionally we'll ask a different class to provide the service.
+Occasionally you'll ask a different class to provide the service.

 The following code tells the injector

 Class provider with dependencies